HAMLET: Graph Transformer Neural Operator for Partial Differential Equations: Further Numerical Visual Results.

 \section{Further Numerical \& Visual Results.}

-~ In this section, we extend the numerical and visual comparison of Table 1 and Figure 5 of the main paper.
+~ In this section, we extend the numerical and visual comparison of Table \ref{tab:main_nrmse} and Figure \ref{fig:FIG_VIS_DR2D_U} of the main paper.
 The RMSE results presented in Table~\ref{tab:main_rmse} illustrate the robustness of the \PhysGTN\ approach across various datasets and complexity levels, consistently showcasing competitive or superior performance compared to existing models.
-Particularly in the DarcyFlow datasets with extreme $\beta$ values and the physically intricate Shallow Water and Diffusion Reaction datasets, \PhysGTN 's graph-based methodology excels in capturing complex spatial relationships, often outperforming existing models including a nongraph transformer-based technique.
-Figure~\ref{fig:FIG_VIS_SW2D} presents a comparative visualisation of the time evolution predictions for the Shallow Water problem made by OFormer, a transformer-based model, and \PhysGTN\, our graph-based transformer approach, against the reference solution.
+Particularly in the DarcyFlow datasets with extreme $\beta$ values and the physically intricate Shallow Water and Diffusion Reaction datasets, \PhysGTN 's graph-based methodology excels in capturing complex spatial relationships, often outperforming existing models including a nongraph transformer-based technique.\footnote{The use of GeoFNO for the Darcy Flow dataset does not imply variation in geometry within the Darcy equation itself, as the Darcy Flow problem typically involves a fixed geometry.
+Instead, the application of GeoFNO likely aims to leverage its learning capacity on complex geometries and could be used to assess the robustness of the model even when the underlying PDE does not exhibit geometric variability.
+The model's application in this context might be more about demonstrating its potential in handling geometric complexities should they arise in other PDEs, rather than indicating a varying geometry within the Darcy Flow problem itself.} Figure~\ref{fig:FIG_VIS_SW2D} presents a comparative visualisation of the time evolution predictions for the Shallow Water problem made by OFormer, a transformer-based model, and \PhysGTN\, our graph-based transformer approach, against the reference solution.
 Across the sequence from T=0s to T=1s, \PhysGTN's predictions are more closely aligned with the reference, particularly at later time steps where the complexity of the system behaviour increases.
 This visual alignment is quantitatively supported by our previous results, which showed \PhysGTN achieving lower error metrics compared to OFormer.
 The comparison emphasises \PhysGTN 's superior performance in capturing the dynamic nature of the system, likely due to its graph-based structure, which enables a more nuanced interpretation of spatial-temporal data.

-Figure~\ref{fig:FIG_VIS_DR2D_V} presents complementary results to Figure~\ref{fig:FIG_VIS_DR2D_U}, offering a comparative visualisation of the time evolution predictions (inhibitor) for the Diffusion Reaction process made by OFormer and our \PhysGTN\ in comparison to the reference solution.